RPW Column By: LAURIE FALLIS / RPW – ALBANY, NY – As they say in racing, you are never too old to receive and your never too old to start.

 This is exactly what happened in the 2019 Vintage season for three drivers that took different routes which brought them to the New York State Stock Car Association Awards Banquet Saturday evening.

-Lets take a look back in each journey and what brought them to the stage.
+Lets take a look back at the journey which brought our next driver to the stage.

 Ravena, New York’s John Flach, the driver that carried the family #77J down from his father, John Sr. had a first go around in racing that was a historical one.
 Flach is a two-time track champion at the “Valley Of Speed” Lebanon Valley Speedway in 1988 & 1989.